Where to Stay in Chicago First Time: Best Areas

 Best places to stay in Chicago in Old Town:

-($$$) Hotel Lincoln, part of JdV by Hyatt This 4-star hotel offers an on-site restaurant, moderns rooms with an iPod docking station, a TV, free wifi, and private bathrooms.
-It’s within walking distance from the Lakefront Trail with beach, Lincoln Park Zoo, Second City, Chicago History Museum, and Lincoln Park Conservatory.
+budget ($$$) Hotel Lincoln, 4-star hotel, located within walking distance from the Lakefront Trail with beach, Lincoln Park Zoo, Second City, and Lincoln Park Conservatory.

 🔍MORE HOTELS IN OLD TOWN